TYPO3-Documentation/TYPO3CMS-Exceptions/Documentation/Exceptions/Index.rst

 TYPO3 Exceptions
 ================

-Each exception is dealt with on a page of its own.
+Each exception has its own subpage.